 They are applying different treatments to segments of the park to work out the best ways to restore the structure and function of the woodland to increase biodiversity.
 They are:

-Once the ecological results are in, they will be translated into park management policy.
+Once the environmental data is in, it will be translated into park management policy.
 The team expects the results will also inform other restoration projects, particularly in temperate eucalypt woodlands.

 Not far away, ecologists have detected that, contrary to popular perception and scientific understanding, some species of woodland birds are increasing, despite heavy clearing of their habitat over many decades in southern New South Wales.